AndyLPK247/djangocon-2019-web-ui-testing/README.md

 The `pages` directory should *not* be under the `tests` directory.
 Why?
 When using pytest, the `tests` folder should *not* be a package.

-Create a new module named `pages/search.py` and add the following code for the DuckDuckGo search page:
+Create a module named `pages/search.py` and add the following code for the DuckDuckGo search page:

 ```python